-Over the past few years we’ve found that certain questions are common when people order and install their cold air inflatable balloons.
+Over the past few years we’ve found that certain questions are common when people order and install their cold-air inflatable balloons.
 As a matter of convenience, we've put all these questions in a collection for you.
-Please contact us if you don't find the information you need.

 Contact us today to discuss your marketing plans and how advertising inflatables can produce better results that you never thought were possible.

 Q: Do you provide straps to keep inflatables grounded?

 A: Yes, cold-air shapes do come with "tether" or "anchor" straps that keep the inflatables secured to the ground or roof.

 Q: What happens if my inflatables get away?

 A: Let's not think about it!
 You don't want your helium inflatable to get away because it will go sailing off into the sunset.
 Instead, you want to be sure your helium inflatable (and any other inflatables) are properly tethered.
 Check that the tether line is not rubbing against anything or near a heat source.
 If the line is cut or burned, you could lose your inflatable.